 I like the flexibility that a robo-advisor like Betterment offers where I can adjust the amount I’m automatically saving each month, or just make a one-time deposit.
 Edward Jones doesn’t allow this and requires a consistent amount of money every month.

-4 steps to rollover an IRA to Betterment
+How to rollover an IRA without paying fees

 Now that I’ve shared a bit about my story and reason for moving all of my retirement accounts to Betterment, here’s a step-by-step guide for performing an IRA rollover yourself.